gardenFiend138/data-visualization/README.md

 #### Day 2
 * Finish cleaning up data in CSV file (scientific and common names are separated by a new line--split into two separate columns).
-* Add LD-50 data to the graph in the form of cirles that correlate inversely to the toxicity of the venom (larger circles will have a lower LD-50).
+* Add LD-50 data to the graph in the form of circles that correlate inversely to the toxicity of the venom (larger circles will have a lower LD-50).
 * Render X and Y axis with venom yield and maximum fang length.
 * Research D3 transition implementations.

 #### Day 3
 * Work on styling the overall layout of the main visualization page.
-* Research tooltip implementation for hover effect.
+* Research expanding bubble implementation for hover effect.
 * Sort data based on fang length and venom yield.
 * Begin styling splash page with background information on the data.